minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger representative in voting pro enviornmentally is larger than that of 1000 USD in pro environmental contributions.
-Whereas seniority affects the voting only when fixing for state and year, which means that the more experienced the representative is, the more prone they are to vote pro environmentally in these votes.
+environmentally in these votes holding all else constant, which compared to the results from the first hypothesis, the effect of a one year younger representative in voting pro enviornmentally is larger than that of 1000 USD in pro-environmental contributions.
+Whereas seniority affects the voting only when fixing for state and year, which means that the more experienced the representative is, the more prone they are to vote pro-environmentally in these votes.

-Still, although these results show the propensity of younger representatives to vote pro environmentally in these votes, this does not mean that young people aremore prone to vote changes.
+Still, although these results show the propensity of younger representatives to vote pro-environmentally in these votes, this does not mean that young people aremore prone to vote changes.
 To determine this, the the LPM model of only the representatives who changed their votes is taken into consideration, yet here neither birthyear nor seniority are significant, and thus no conclusions can be